munenebrian/munenebrian/README.md

 - 👋 Hi, I’m @munenebrian
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning React
-- Almost fluent in HTML,CSS and JavaScript
+- 👀Fluent in HTML,CSS and JavaScript
 - 💞️ I’m looking to collaborate on any web development open source project
 - 📫 How to reach me njerubrianmunene@gmail.com